 - Mind maps are non-linear: they allow for multiple ideas to be strung together.
 This is similar to how our brains work as well; we never think in a ‘straight-line’.
 Instead, our ideas are constantly shifting about, with multiple ideas popping up at once

-- Mind mapping allows for the usage of imagery and visualisation: With the use of both words and pictures, mind maps improve one’s ability to retain information by up to more than 6 times!
+- Mind mapping allows for the usage of imagery and visualization: With the use of both words and pictures, mind maps improve one’s ability to retain information by up to more than 6 times!

 - A mind map allows you to obtain a brief overview of the topic at hand, and still retain the ability to hold large amounts of information.
 This unique feature allows it to be used for a quick glance in order to refresh key concepts, as well as more focused studying when the time calls for it.